niess/python-appimage/docs/src/apps.md

 Guide][APPIMAGE_PACKAGING], and use alternative tools like [linuxdeploy][LINUXDEPLOY].

-Yet, `python-appimage` can still be of use in more complex cases by extracting its AppImages to an AppDir, as discussed in the [Advanced installation](index.md#advanced-installation) section.
+However, `python-appimage` can still be of use in more complex cases by extracting its AppImages to an AppDir, as discussed in the [Advanced installation](index.md#advanced-installation) section.
 The extracted AppImages contain a relocatable Python runtime, that can be used as a starting base for building more complex AppImages.